-Fighting the TSA in court is expensive!
-Want to contribute to the fight against TSA assholery?
+Fighting for civil rights in court is expensive!
+Want to contribute to the fight against government assholery?
 Donate via PayPal, Venmo, Chace QuickPay, Bitcoin, or check